-of banking: "We have had melancholy proof of this at the sacrifice of millions on millions of dollars, by the industrious poor, to pamper the pride and glut the inordinate appetites of speculating scoundrels.
+A volume might be filled with facts and incidents of this kind from this period.
+They account for language like the following about the abuse of banking: "We have had melancholy proof of this at the sacrifice of millions on millions of dollars, by the industrious poor, to pamper the pride and glut the inordinate appetites of speculating scoundrels.
 I use these words deliberately.
 Notwithstanding all the shavings, quirkings, twistings, and fraud, which the people generally are acquainted with, I feel authorized to say, that the history of modern banking, particularly in the middle and western sections of the United States, is as yet but very imperfectly known.
 The imagination of an honest man can hardly conceive the stupendous villainies that have been contrived, and which must, and will forever exist in every country where paper can be forced upon the people in lieu of money."
 And again: "It has always been my opinion that of all evils which can be inflicted upon a free State, banking establishments are the most alarming.
-They are the vultures that prey upon the constitution and rob the body politic of its life blood."[†] "I have a letter from an honest man who was coaxed to his run by a bank.
-Driven to the wilds of the West, he laments the friends of his youth and loss of society, details the hardships that belong to a new settler, and enumerates many privations, but 'blesses God that he is out of the reach of a bank.""t
+They are the vultures that prey upon the constitution and rob the body politic of its life blood." that a letter from an honest man who was coaxed to his ruin by a bank.
+Driven to the wilds of the West, he laments the friends of his youth and loss of society, details the hardships that belong to a new settler, and enumerates many privations, but 'blesses God that he is out of the reach of a bank.' "t